Developing an Accessible Technology Plan

 An Accessible Operating System

-Windows Vista includes built-in accessibility settings and programs that make it easier for computer users to see, hear, and use their computers.
-Microsoft invested in more than three years of research to better understand the needs of people who experience a wide range of physical challenges that can impact their computer use.
-The accessibility settings and programs in Windows Vista are particularly helpful to people with visual difficulties, hearing loss, pain in their hands or arms, or reasoning and cognitive issues.
+Windows includes built-in accessibility settings and programs that make it easier for people to see, hear, and use their computers.
+Microsoft has worked to better understand the needs of people who experience a wide range of physical challenges that can impact their computer use.
+The accessibility settings and programs in Windows are particularly helpful to people who have visual difficulties, hearing loss, pain in their hands or arms, or reasoning and cognitive issues.

-Windows XP Professional provides better integration with assistive technology than any other operating system, and it offers a high level of accessibility for specific visual, hearing, mobility, learning, and language needs.
-Built-in accessibility utilities include Magnifier, Narrator, On-Screen Keyboard, and Utility Manager.
-A wide range of assistive technology products are also compatible with Windows XP Professional.
+Windows offers a high level of accessibility for specific visual, hearing, mobility, learning, and language needs.
+Built-in accessibility tools include Magnifier, Narrator, and On-Screen Keyboard.
+You can also choose a high contrast color scheme and numerous other options to personalize your computing experience.
+A wide range of assistive technology products are also compatible with Windows.

 An Accessible Office Productivity Suite